 Federal law prevents federal Medicaid funds and similar programs from paying for abortions.
 Yet the law also contains an exception for women who are raped.
 The bill Akin and Ryan cosponsored would have narrowed this exception, providing that only pregnancies arising from “forcible rape” may be terminated.
 Because the primary target of Akin and Ryan’s effort are Medicaid recipients — patients who are unlikely to be able to afford an abortion absent Medicaid funding — the likely impact of this bill would have been forcing many rape survivors to carry their rapist’s baby to term.

 Wow.
 Akin & Ryan would rather a sixteen year old carry her rape-induced baby to full term then to have the option to not do that.
 Look, I’m not saying, “abortions for everybody!”
 However, I think it’s rather inhumane to essentially say, “You have no choice in getting raped and guess what?
-You also have no choice but carry the rapist’s baby to term.”
+You also have no choice but to carry the rapist’s baby to term.”
 I don’t know about you guys, #TeamBlaria, but it sounds absolutely traumatizing to force someone to live through a growing, daily reminder for nine months of the attack.
 I’m sorry, Akin and Ryan, you don’t get a vote in this matter.
 The choice should be left to the victim.

-Okay, okay.
-With this post, I’m singling out Akin and Ryan, but the scary fact is that they aren’t anomalies.
+OK.
+Yes, I’m singling out Akin and Ryan, but the scary fact is that they aren’t anomalies.
 There are plenty of Republicans joining in on this war on women.
 And I don’t see how it will stop unless women, Republican women, to come out the woodwork and say, “No!
 I will not vote for you.
 I will not support your ideology.
 I will not help you get elected until you act like women are people, who are just as valuable.”
 Please come out, ladies, because many Republican males have no problem with trying to legislate you into insignificance.
 To legislate you into being viewed not as a human, but as an object that can be striped of everything at a whim.
 To legislate that you don’t matter.
 Show them that you do matter by saying enough is enough.
 I implore you.